Negative Consequences Are For Other People -- That's The GOP Worldview

-Category: World Politics Hits: 3In The Atlantic earlier this week, David Frum wrote: At least since the election of Barack Obama in 2008, the conservative world has become a place of ever more extreme language, ever more widely distanced from real-world events.
+Category: World Politics Hits: 9In The Atlantic earlier this week, David Frum wrote: At least since the election of Barack Obama in 2008, the conservative world has become a place of ever more extreme language, ever more widely distanced from real-world events.
 Conservative talkers would say things like Obama “is literally at war with the American people,” and then be greatly shocked and offended that anyone would connect their words to the growth of extremist violence.
 The words did not mean anything to the cynics who spoke them, and so they found it difficult to imagine that the words might mean anything to those who heard them.
 I don't know if Madison Cawthorn, the young congressman from North Carolina who tweeted "Cry more, lib," when he won his election in November, is a cynic, but he seems shocked and offended that anyone would connect his inflammatory Trumpist words to the recent violence in Washington.
 New York magazine's Olivia Nuzzi writes:

 Read more https://crooksandliars.com/2021/01/negative-consequences-are-other-people